Profitbase/Episode-Docs/articles/flow/actions/tripletex/rest-api-request.md

 # Rest API Request

 Use [Tripletex](https://tripletex.no/v2-docs/) REST APIs to read or write data.

+The **Tripletex REST API Request** action allows you to interact with Tripletex APIs to read or write data.
+You can retrieve information like customers, projects, or invoices, or update records in the Tripletex system using HTTP methods (`GET`, `POST`, `PUT`, `DELETE`, etc.).

 ![img](../../../../images/flow/tripletex.png)
 <br/>